Your housing offer

 If you don’t have an acceptable reason for refusing the housing offer, we change your application date to the date you refused the housing offer and your wait time recommences from this date.

 We may not make another offer for a long time.

 - wanted a brick house instead of timber

-If you do not respond to an offer of housing, we will cancel the offer and your application.
-You will receive a letter telling you this has happened.
+If you don’t respond to an offer of housing, we cancel the offer and your application.
+We send you a letter telling you this has happened.